UBC-MDS/inference_on_indigenous_vs_non_indigenous_sentence_length_differences/README.md

 Please refer to the documentation below.

 ### 1. Docker
 In this approach, [Docker](https://www.docker.com/get-started) is required to be installed in order to replicate the analysis.
-Once [Docker](https://www.docker.com/get-started) is installed, clone this repository, and run the following command in the command line/terminal at the root directory of this project.
+Once [Docker](https://www.docker.com/get-started) is installed, clone this repository.

+For your convenience all the output files are already incldued.
+So, to clear all the results and set to a clean state, please run the following command at the root directory of this project

+    docker run --rm -it -v <ABSOLUTE_PATH_TO_PROJECT_DIRECTORY>:/home/inference_on_indigenous_vs_non_indigenous_sentence_length_differences kyleahn/inference_on_indigenous_vs_non_indigenous_sentence_length_differences make -C /home/inference_on_indigenous_vs_non_indigenous_sentence_length_differences clean

+To replicate the analysis, please run the following command at the root directory of the project.
+This will create all the output files as well as the final report .html file.

     docker run --rm -it -v <ABSOLUTE_PATH_TO_PROJECT_DIRECTORY>:/home/inference_on_indigenous_vs_non_indigenous_sentence_length_differences kyleahn/inference_on_indigenous_vs_non_indigenous_sentence_length_differences make -C /home/inference_on_indigenous_vs_non_indigenous_sentence_length_differences all

-If you want to go back to the clean state, please run the following command at the root directory of this project.

-    docker run --rm -it -v <ABSOLUTE_PATH_TO_PROJECT_DIRECTORY>:/home/inference_on_indigenous_vs_non_indigenous_sentence_length_differences kyleahn/inference_on_indigenous_vs_non_indigenous_sentence_length_differences make -C /home/inference_on_indigenous_vs_non_indigenous_sentence_length_differences clean

 Note: R packages in `Dockerfile` are not specified versions in order to avoid unncessary conflicts between dependencies.
 This means that different versions of R packages may be installed in Docker image.
 If you encounter any problems replicating the analysis on Docker, please try the other two approaches as alternatives.
 ### 2. Make
+For your convenience all the output files are already incldued.
+So, to clear all the results and set to a clean state, please run the following command at the root directory of this project

+    make clean

-To replicate the analysis, clone this GitHub repository, ensure you have installed the [dependencies](#dependencies) listed below, and run the following commands in the command line/terminal from the root directory of this project:
+To replicate the analysis, please run the following command at the root directory of the project.
+This will create all the output files as well as the final report .html file.

     make all

-If you would like to reset to the clean state, with no data, intermediate or results files, run the following command at the command line/terminal from the root directory of this project:

-    make clean

 #### Makefile Dependency Diagram
 ![](./Makefile.png)